Elevate and Black Ops are trails in the Iron

 trail near the Shurtz Canyon trailhead.
 Elevate is bi-directional.
 It's

-the climbing route to the top of Black Ops, which is downhill-only.
-Both
+the climbing route to the top of Black Ops, which is downhill-only, and to

 Bruce hits the saddle between Elevate